Private Lessons – Tailored To YOU

 - Marching percussion students will learn many of the same topics above but will focus much more on hand technique and how it is applied to your specific instrument (snare, tenor, or bass).
 Topics covered will include hand technique, reading, tuning, marking time, how to practice, and playing with a metronome.
 Students also may request to work on marching technique.
 Typically, I give these lessons to a student with a goal in mind, such as marching with a certain drum corps or trying out for a certain college drumline.
 In these contexts, it’s always important to not only learn how to manipulate the sticks, but how to march well at the same time.

 For over 15 years, I’ve dedicated a large portion of my time toward teaching and mentoring other drummers from all walks of life.
 Beginning with a small drum clinic in my hometown of Olympia, WA, my teaching experience has progressed into all levels of private instruction, ensemble rehearsal, program coordination, and everything in between.
 I’ve effectively instructed individuals of all age ranges and ability levels and helped raise the performance levels of numerous high school, college, and drum corps percussion ensembles.
-In a few instances, I was also fortunate enough to arrange for and instruct a few ensembles abroad.
+In a handful of instances, I have also been fortunate enough to arrange for and instruct a few ensembles abroad.
 All of these experiences have allowed me to refine my process and quickly pinpoint the areas in which you can improve.
 I’m here to help you do just that.

 Interested?
-Fill out an application here.
+Fill out a prospective student application here.